abcnews/svelte-scrollyteller/README.md

 ## Usage with other non-Svelte frameworks

-The scrollyteller is available as a web component for use in other frameworks.
+The scrollyteller is available as a Web Component for use in other frameworks.
 See [README.WebComponent.md](README.WebComponent.md) for more info.

 ## Development

 The Svelte components are [packaged using SvelteKit svelte-package](https://kit.svelte.dev/docs/packaging).

-The web components are built separately using Vite with the `vite-webcomponents.config.js` config.
+The Web Component is built separately using Vite with the `vite-webcomponents.config.js` config.

 ### Get started